VideoNeuMat: Neural Material Extraction from Generative Video Models: Structured Material Video Generation

 \paragraph{Training details.} We finetune Wan2.1-14B updating only the diffusion transformer (DiT) while keeping the variational autoencoder and text encoder (UMT5-XXL) frozen.
-We train models at $512 \times 512$ and $1024 \times 1024$ with 81-frame sequences (the native video length of the Wan model), using AdamW with a learning rate of $1 \times 10^{-5}$.
+We train models at $512 \times 512$ with 81-frame sequences (the native video length of the Wan model), using AdamW with a learning rate of $1 \times 10^{-5}$.
 Training is conducted on 4 NVIDIA A100 GPUs.
 For the image-conditioned variant, we finetune Wan2.1-I2V-14B-480P with identical hyperparameters, conditioning on a reference material photograph.

-\paragraph{Tileable material variant.} For applications requiring seamlessly tileable materials, we further finetune our model using only tileable materials from MatSynth.
+\paragraph{Tileable material variant.} For applications requiring tileable materials, we further finetune our model on the tileable subset.
 This restricts the training set to roughly 3,000 materials with periodic boundary conditions.
 The resulting model generates outputs that are largely tileable, though with occasional imperfect samples.
-We include some examples in the supplementary document.
+We also apply a latent-space post-processing step, which modifies a narrow band along the boundaries to reduce seam visibility.
+See the supplementary document for details.